systechafrica/NASSIT-Documentation/docs/src/videotutorials/adminPanel.md

 ---
-title: Scheme Setup Processes
+title: Admin Panel Processes
 ---

-### Scheme Setup Processes
+### System Administration processes

-This categories of videos shows how various scheme setup configurations are done in FundMaster Xc:
+This categories of videos shows how various process are ran in the administration pane in FundMaster Xc:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">